 - Mixture of cinnamon and sugar to roll the balls in (or flaxseeds to coat the balls)

-In a large mixing bowl combine the flours, cane sugar and spices mixture.
-Meanwhile, in a microwave safe bowl, heat the almond butter and maple syrup (or honey) for 30 seconds or until combine.
+In a large mixing bowl combine the flour, cane sugar, and spices mixture.
+Meanwhile, in a microwave-safe bowl, heat the almond butter and maple syrup (or honey) for 30 seconds or until combine.
 Mix in the vanilla extract.